mayssn/finalproject/README.md

 The method used to model this data was a linear regression with polynomial terms.
 The latter allows us to fit curves into our model.
 Both cubic and quadratic terms were included.
 The data was then plotted and finally evaluated through through MSE, RMSE and R2 scores.
-Unfortunately, the experiment did not succeed because every plot generated different results.
+Unfortunately, the experiment did not succeed because running it generates different results.
 Here are some of the plots that were generated:

 ![Prediction #1 ](/viz/prediction.png)